 Things to Know Before Buying a Squirrel Proof Bird Feeder

-Using bird feeders can encourage a multitude of songbirds into your garden.
+Using bird feeders can encourage different songbirds into your garden.

-The food you provide can help garden birds thrive, and there’s nothing more rewarding than knowing that your favourite birds have chosen your garden as their home for the summer.
+The food you provide can help garden birds thrive, and there’s nothing more rewarding than knowing that your favourite birds have chosen your garden as their home for the summer or winter.